jdelrue/info_grid/docs/roadmap/readme.md

 ## TFGrid 1.1.0 (June/July 2019)

-- ability to inform a 3bot about the life state of primitive which came life
+- Ability to inform a 3bot about the life state of primitive which came life
-- no more reboots of machine put in production (extend reservations)
+- No more reboots of machine put in production (extend reservations)
 - 3bot bootstrap
-- security on deployment of vzos
+- Security on the deployment of vzos
-- new webgateway
+- New web gateway
-- upgrade by means of reboot of ZOS
+- Upgrade by rebooting of ZOS
   - the ZDB/s & virtual ZOS'es come life automatically